PD SAI

 MISSION:

-Multi-Domain Sensing System (MDSS) HADES will be a multi-faceted sensing capability on higher altitude, longer endurance manned platforms (e.g., business jet) that can provide stand-off from enemy anti-access/area denial (A2AD) systems.
-HADES will address Army requirements for medium to high altitude aerial ISR capabilities to rapidly gain and maintain situational understanding, freedom of maneuver, overmatch, and decision advantage in an MDO.
+The MDSS HADES will be a multi-faceted sensing capability on higher altitude, longer endurance manned platforms (e.g., business jets) that can provide stand-off from enemy anti-access/area denial systems.
+HADES will address Army requirements for medium to high altitude aerial ISR capabilities to rapidly gain and maintain situational understanding, freedom of maneuver, overmatch, and decision advantage in Multi-Domain Operations.

 DESCRIPTION:

-• Sensor-to-shooter links to shorten the kill chain and operate at the tempo and volume of LSGCO.
+• Sensor-to-shooter links to shorten the kill chain and operate at the tempo and volume of large-scale ground combat operations

-• Near-real-time products via on-board data processing using artificial intelligence (AI) and advanced data processing.
+• Near-real-time products via on-board data processing using artificial intelligence and advanced data processing

 • Follow-on capabilities will include cyber, electronic warfare, and air-launched effects